+Home | Museum | Wanted | Specs | Previous | Next |

 are not blanked during

-calculation and dance wonderfully as calculations are performed.
+calculation and flicker wonderfully as calculations are performed.

 Diode/resistor array at right makes up microcode ROM